E2057SalihPoyraz/Pyhton/README.md

-# This is the repository where I keep the solution of my Phyton assignments.
+# This is the repository where I keep the solution of my Pyhton assignments.